 The FISSTA stand is hosting a one-stop advice centre where newcomers can get the following information and guidance;

-- WHERE TO FISH - where the nearest fishing is available — directions on how to access angling in your area eg; salmon and
+- WHERE TO FISH - where the nearest fishing is available — directions on how to access angling in your area eg salmon and sea-trout especially

-- JOIN FISSTA CLUB LOCALLLY - who can advise further — both at the show and in your local area.
+- JOIN FISSTA CLUB LOCALLY - who can advise further — both at the show and in your local area.

 - CATCH UP ON ALL FISSTA CAMPAIGNS TO CONSERVE AND PROTECT OUR WILD ATLANTIC SALMON